cieske/cieske/README.md

 # About me

-I'm currently M.S student at POSTECH GSAI(Mar.
-2021~)
+I'm currently working for Samsung Research(2023.1~)

 # My interests